ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

 | Finals | April 24 – April 26 |
 | Grand Finals | May 1 – May 3 |

+The matches will be streamed from the [@lelastechcup Twitch channel](https://www.twitch.tv/lelastechcup).

 ## How do I register?

 [![Click here to register!](/wiki/shared/news/2026-02-14-lelas-tech-cup-3-registrations-now-open/register.png)](https://forms.gle/zkuPAinDdiqxuQyS7)